CFEL-CMI/pymepix/README.md

-branch for implementing a ZMQ driven file writer thread called in UDPSampler
+branch for implementing zmq for packetprocessor

 # Pymepix